stskeeps/ethdenver2024/README.md

 ```shell
 docker run -e KECCAK256_SOURCE=http://web3.link:8000 -p 8081:8081 -p 3033:3033 --privileged -it zippiehq/lambada-ethdenver-devkit-arm64:1.1
 ```

+**Note**: this uses a remotely deployed instance of the [dehashing-server](./dehashing-server/).
+You may also follow [these instructions](#advanced-directly-running-and-querying-the-dehashing-server) to build and run the server locally.
+In that case, change `KECCAK256_SOURCE` to point to http://localhost:8000.

 Wait until it is up and running, after which it will print something like this: